nourhanebndj/nourhanebndj/README.md

 *Jun 2022 - Present*
 *(Zemedia, Montpellier, France)*

-- Experienced in building websites using WordPress and Elementor since 2023.
+- Experienced in building websites using WordPress, Elementor, and Divi since 2023.
 - Proficient in customizing themes and plugins to create visually appealing and functional websites.
 - Expertise in optimizing layouts for responsiveness, enhancing user experience across various devices.